plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 *Thay’s house.* Naturally the Hermitage became sacred.
 It is a place reserved for the monastic sangha and whenever we come there, we feel its warm embrace.

 Everyone loved the Winter Rains’ Retreat because we could come to the Hermitage once a week for Monastic Day.
 In the earlier years when there were fewer people in the sangha, we all sat spaciously in the small meditation hall upstairs.
-Thay likened that small hall to the womb of Queen Maya - able to hold however many people there were.
+Thay likened that small hall to the womb of Queen Maya–able to hold however many people there were.

 Later on Monastic Days, whoever arrived early could sit close to the back and those arriving late had to sit right up at the front, squeezing tightly to have enough room.
 Thay had to remind us every time, “Move inside, don’t sit where you are blocking the way.”
 There were a few tiny windows in the meditation hall, usually half ajar to let in some air.
 Whoever mistakenly sat near them would get cold, while the rest of us were all hot with flushed cheeks.
 There was heating in the hall.
 Thay turned it on the night before to prepare a warm hall for his monastic children.